gitstua-labs/multigo-codeql-1/README.md

 ## Overview

-This repository contains two Go applications: `date-app` and `time-app`.
+This repository contains three Go applications: `date-app` `time-app` and `sample3`.
 These applications demonstrate how to work with dates and times in Go, including creating an in-memory SQLite database, executing SQL queries, and printing the current date and time.

-I have added deliberate sql injection errors when calling a sqllite db for a demo
+I have added deliberate sql injection errors when calling a sqllite db for a demo to troubleshoot some queries around CodeQL scanning of golang code.

 ## Prerequisites